Arabic miniature: Non-figurative ornaments in early Mus'hafs

 This copy was written with 25 lines to the page on folios in vertical format.
 The average height of the line is about 11.5 mm.
 With homogenous quires with five bifolios.
 The surah headings of this codex are illuminated but irregularly.

 Pages from the “Qur'ān Of ʿUthmān” At The Turkish and Islamic Art Museum, Istanbul, Turkey, second image reads: کٮٮه عٮماں ٮں عڡاں ڡى سںه ٮلٮىں ("ʿUthmān bin ʿAffān wrote it in the year thirty [AH]").

 Another manuscript housed in the Turkish and Islamic Arts Museum is the "Qur'an of 'Uthman", due to its colophon that attributes the scribal work of the mus'haf to 'Uthman bin' Affan, the third Rashidun caliph, however, the style of script and decorations seems to go against this claim.
 Therefore, it is more likely that this manuscript dates back to the second half of 1st century or first half of 2nd century hijra.
 The codex was restored by Dāwūd bin ʿAlī al-Kaylānī on 3 December 1437 CE.

 The manuscript is written on parchment made out of gazelle skin.
 While the folios from the restoration of 1437 CE are made out of paper.
 Every tenth ayah is marked with a circular gold medallion surrounded by blue, green, and red dots.

 Pages from the Topkapi Mus'haf.

-The Topkapi Mushaf, also called “Qur'ān Of ʿUthmān” (Topkapi Museum, Istanbul, Turkey), From 1st / 2nd Century Hijra, is traditionally attributed to Uthman Ibn Affan.
+The Topkapı Mushaf, also called “Qur'ān Of ʿUthmān” (Topkapi Museum, Istanbul, Turkey), From 1st / 2nd Century Hijra, is traditionally attributed to Uthman Ibn Affan.
 But the paleographic assessment indicates that the Topkapi manuscript comes closest to those writings that date back to the 8th century.
 Its illuminations are similar to those found in the Dome of the Rock in Jerusalem, the Umayyad Mosque in Damascus and other Umayyad monuments.

 Its surahs are separated by ornamented horizontal bands.
 The manuscript also contains large circular rosettes, these are found after every 5 and 10 Ayahs, while rectangular shaped signs are found after every 100 verses and signs of similar shape following every 200 verses in some surahs.